Ninjago: Dragons Rising

 Ninjago: Dragons Rising is an animated television series produced by the Vancouver studio of WildBrain and The Lego Group, based on the Lego Ninjago brand of construction toys and the sequel to Ninjago (2011–2022).
-It features the original series' regular voice cast, along with new cast members as the new characters.
-Part 1 of the first season of the show premiered on Netflix on June 1, 2023, while Part 2 was released on October 12, 2023.
-A second season was released in 2024, with Part 1 on April 4 on Netflix and Part 2 on July 25, 2024, on Peacock but then removed and officially released on Netflix on October 3, 2024.
-The third season premiered in 2025, with Part 1 on April 17 while episodes 11-18 of Part 2 began streaming on Roku on April 24, 2025 and episodes 19-20 on August 25, 2025.
-All the episodes of the second half of the third season were released on Netflix on September 4, 2025.
-A fourth season is set to premiere in 2026.
+It features the original series' regular voice cast, along with new cast members as new characters.

+The first season of the show premiered on Netflix on 2023, with Part 1 on June 1, while Part 2 was released on October 12.

+The second season premiered in 2024, with Part 1 on April 4 on Netflix, while Part 2 was released on July 25 on Peacock, before being removed and officially released on October 3 on Netflix.

+The third season premiered in 2025, with Part 1 on April 17 on Netflix, while Part 2 was released by The Roku Channel in three separate batches: episodes 11–14 on April 24, episodes 15–18 on April 25, and episodes 19–20 on August 25; all the episodes were officially released on September 4 on Netflix.

+The fourth season premiered on Netflix with Part 1 on April 2, 2026, while Part 2 was released on Tubi on July 22, while it was officially released on September 3 on Netflix.

+The fifth and final season, subtitled Dragons' Fury, is set to premiere in 2027.